Figure 1. Refraction of a light ray on entering and leaving a glass block.

-The effect of refraction is used in the design of lenses and prisms, and of combinations of lenses such as eyepieces and refracting telescopes.
-In nature, refraction causes objects appear higher in the sky than they otherwise would.
+The phenomenon of refraction is used in the design of lenses and prisms, and of combinations of lenses such as eyepieces and refracting telescopes.
+In nature, refraction causes objects to appear higher in the sky than they otherwise would.
 Objects more than halfway from the horizon to the zenith (i.e., with an altitude greater than 45°) are almost totally unaffected; however, objects near the horizon can be shifted by a degree or so.
 It is also responsible for the well-known phenomena of rainbows, mirages, and atmospheric haloes.

 The refractive index is the ratio of the speed of light in a vacuum to the speed of light through another medium.
 It is always greater than one, unless in a perfect vacuum, as the presence of matter retards the speed of light.
 When passing through a medium, long wavelengths refract less than short wavelengths, so the refractive index of a medium depends on the wavelength of light passed through it.